Ubisoft Leamington

-Ubisoft Leamington (formerly FreeStyleGames Limited) is a British video game developer and a studio of Ubisoft based in Leamington Spa.
-Founded in November 2002 by six industry veterans formerly of Codemasters and Rare, the studios was bought by Activision in September 2008.
+Ubisoft Leamington (formerly FreeStyleGames Limited) was a British video game developer and a studio of Ubisoft based in Leamington Spa.
+Founded in November 2002 by six industry veterans formerly of Codemasters and Rare, the studio was bought by Activision in September 2008.
 In January 2017, Ubisoft acquired the studio from Activision and renamed it Ubisoft Leamington.
-Ubisoft Leamington is working on AAA games, primarily the Tom Clancy's The Division franchise, in close cooperation with sister studio Ubisoft Reflections.
+Ubisoft Leamington worked on AAA games in a supporting capacity, primarily the Tom Clancy's The Division franchise, in close cooperation with sister studio Ubisoft Reflections.

+In January 2025, Ubisoft announced a series of layoffs that would ultimately affect the Leamington studio, which officially shutdown after a consultation process on 1 April 2025.

 History

 Early years (2002–2008)

 FreeStyleGames was founded on 29 November 2002 by Alex Darby, David Osbourn, Phil Hindle and Jamie Jackson, formerly of Codemasters, and Alex Zoro and Jonny Ambrose, formerly of Rare.

 Their first title, B-Boy, a game of competitive break-dancing, was published and distributed by Sony Computer Entertainment Europe in Europe in 2006, and published by Evolved Games and distributed by SouthPeak Games in North America in 2008.
 B-Boy features Crazy Legs of the Rock Steady Crew, as well as many other well known b-boys from around the World.
 It won the IGN best of E3 2006 award for best PSP music game.